Ricardian-Fabric/Simple-Terms/README.md

 ## Use

-You can import the package
+You can import the package like this in your solidity file:

      import "@ricardianfabric/simpleterms/contracts/SimpleTerms.sol";